 Limitations and Future Directions

 The dual-task paradigm is a robust experimental design, which allows for causal conclusions to be drawn regarding underlying mechanisms (Raghubar et al., 2009).
 The present study has many methodological strengths; we used active WM interference conditions which allowed us to examine the trade-off between primary and secondary tasks, differential response modalities for primary and secondary tasks, powered our study adequately, pre-registered methods and analytical approach.
 However, our approach is not free of limitations.
 Firstly, our design is limited when it comes to understanding the functions of the CE, which we found to be a crucial component (Chen & Bailey, 2021).
 Future studies should strive to unravel the specific functions of the CE involved in number processing and the conditions under which attentional mechanisms and executive function challenges can mitigate WM interferences and even enhance performance.
 Secondly, although the secondary tasks that we used can be seen as a strength as we extend previous studies, which had only used simple WM load conditions that did not require processing of information in one’s WM, future studies should directly contrast the effects of storage vs processing.
 Given the prominent role of the VSSP component in all forms of basic number processing in our study, future research should zoom into this component and examine the role of the visual and spatial subcomponents separately (Baddeley, 2003; Xenidou-Dervou et al., 2014).
 Finally, our study allows limited conclusions regarding the comparison of the effects of WM load on small or large numbers/quantities.
 That is because WM load was imposed before and after the presentation of eight trials of the primary task, where both small and large numbers could have been shown.
 Future research should use a blocked design where the WM interference is imposed separately for small and large trials for a more robust comparison.

+Finally, beyond the theoretical and methodological implications, this study’s findings also generate an interesting practical implication: Even a simple task such as comparing small numbers or quantities, may be more taxing to one’s limited WM resources than intuitively expected.
+From an educational perspective, future research should examine how taxing numerical processing is for children, who are still in the process of learning and developing their numerical skills, and the conditions under which increasing or decreasing the WM demands of a numerical task may benefit or hinder performance and learning.

 Concluding remarks

 How we process numerical representations is a fundamental question in the field of numerical cognition.
 The present study’s findings extend our theoretical understanding by revealing that although numerical representations may be activated automatically (e.g. Besner & Coltheart, 1979; Reike & Schwarz, 2017; Xenidou-Dervou et al., 2015), when processing is needed WM resources are employed.
 WM resources are required both for simply processing numerical representations (non-symbolic and symbolic comparison) as well as for translating between them (cross-modal comparison).
 The flexible use of visuospatial strategies seems to be most crucial for adults’ basic number processing, confirming the strong link between numbers and space in numerical cognition (Cipora et al., 2018).

+Conflict of interest disclosure.

+The authors of this article declare that they have no financial conflict of interest with the content of this article.

 References